martius-lab/Minsight-sensor/README.md

 # Software

-Data processing for the raw data collected durcing calibration can be found in a [jupyter notebbok](Code/minsight_training/data_processing/dataset_preprocessing.ipynb). \
+Data processing for the raw data collected during calibration can be found in a [jupyter notebook](Code/minsight_training/data_processing/dataset_preprocessing.ipynb). \
-We furthermore provide code for training the force mapping on the preprocessed data [here](Code/minsight_training/training/) \
+We furthermore provide code for training the force mapping on the preprocessed data [here](Code/minsight_training/training/). \
-To reproduce error plots and inference times, refer to the respective scripts in the [Code section](Code/minsight_training/) To reproduce results for the lump classification experiment, use [this code](Code/lump_classification/), together with the data published in https://doi.org/10.17617/3.AEDHD1

 We also provide ROS nodes to run Minsight's force map inference and visualization [here](Code/).
-The provided config files are valid for a demo sensor and would need to be replaced with the respective calibration files for the sensor at hand.
+The provided config files are examples, valid only for an exisiting demo sensor and should to be replaced with the respective calibration files for any new sensor.

+## Reproducing results in the Minsight paper

+To reproduce error plots and inference times, refer to the respective scripts in the [Code section](Code/minsight_training/).\
+To reproduce results for the lump classification experiment, use [this code](Code/lump_classification/), together with the data published in https://doi.org/10.17617/3.AEDHD1.

 # Citation
 Please use the following citation if you make use of our work: